-The proverbial elephant in the room takes up more space at each workshop I facilitate, with delegates doing their best to side step and steer clear of unpalatable subject matters, but the harder they try to sweep awkward issues under the corporate carpet, the more attention they draw to it.
-And, like liquid in a simmering pressure cooker, a boiling over of emotions is pretty much inevitable.
+The harder you try to sweep awkward issues under the corporate carpet, the more attention you draw to it.
+And, like liquid in a simmering pressure cooker, a boiling over of emotions is inevitable.

-The result is a catastrophic communications failure of the kind that creeps like a cancer through the corridors and spills out into the public arena.
+The result is a catastrophic communications failure that creeps like a cancer through the corridors and spills out into the public arena.
 We live in politically charged, unpredictable and self-serving times.
-This, coupled with a diversity of cultures, values and beliefs, a melting pot of egos and unpredictable behaviour patterns, can be a recipe for disaster for any business.
+This, coupled with a diversity of cultures, values and beliefs, a melting pot of egos and unpredictable behaviour patterns, can be a recipe for disaster.

-So, how do you handle Disruptive Dialogue in the workplace?
+So, how do you handle Disruptive Dialogue?
 Is it possible to master the Art of Uncomfortable Conversation?

-Individuals are exactly that – individuals.
-Each with their own hopes, dreams and fears of failure.
+Individuals each have their own hopes, dreams and fears of failure.
 Is there some way to expect these individuals to work together as a team towards one common purpose?

-Having facilitated communication-related programmes to individuals, groups, interns and C-suites, I can tell you this: Avoiding uncomfortable conversation will result in massive barriers to communication and ultimately insurmountable obstacles for any business.
+Having facilitated communication-related programmes I can tell you this: Avoiding uncomfortable conversation will result in massive barriers to communication and ultimately insurmountable obstacles for any business.